 - Discretionary installment agreements

-Streamlined installment agreements work with balances up to $50,000, while guaranteed agreements go up to $10,000.
-Even with these programs, a tax professional (attorney, CPA or EA) may be recommended if you cannot make the minimum payment that the IRS demands.
+Streamlined installment agreements work with balances up to $250,000, Even with these programs, a tax professional (attorney, CPA or EA) may be recommended if you cannot make the minimum payment that the IRS demands.

-Note: the IRS and several states have experimented with Streamlined Installment Agreements for people with as high as $100,000 in assessed debt.
+Note: the IRS and several states have experimented with Streamlined Installment Agreements for people debt above $250,000.
 These higher debt programs come and go, so taxpayers need to first check the availability and eligibility criteria.

 In all Streamlined agreements, you may get some or all of your penalties and certain interest back if your petition for that is approved.

-A partial installment agreement allows the taxpayer to pay less than the total amount of tax debt owed.These agreements are based on economic difficulties and require documentation to back up the taxpayer’s hardship claims.
+A partial installment agreement allows the taxpayer to pay less than the total amount of tax debt space needed after period agreements are based on economic difficulties and require documentation to back up the taxpayer’s hardship claims.
 If you are having payment plan issues, this may be an option for you.
-With these types of arrangements, our Chicago tax relief firm will work with you to ensure that all the documentation is correct and negotiate an appropriate agreement with the IRS.
+With these types of arrangements, our Chicago tax resolution firm will work with you to ensure that all the documentation is correct and negotiate an appropriate agreement with the IRS.

 Call The Tax Defenders for a Resolution

 If you are having IRS payment plan issues, all is not lost.
 Whatever you do, do not just stop paying the IRS.
-The Tax Defenders has been working for 15 years helping people like you find a solution to their tax debt problems.
+The Tax Defenders has been working for 21 years helping people like you find a solution to their tax problems.